Meetkamal256/Order-summary-component-frontend-mentor-challenge/README.md

 ### What I learned

 The project was fun to build and did not require a lot of experience.
-I improved my flexbox skills a bit more but definitely still a lot to learn about it.
+I improved my flex box skills a bit more but definitely still a lot to learn about it.

 ### Acknowledgments